 Sometimes the same issue of a journal will contain items that are primary literature and others that are secondary literature.
 Many journals often have a review article in the front of the issue.
-The word "Review" at the top of an article should be a strong hint that this article is NOT primary literature.
+The word "Review" at the stop should be a strong hint that this is NOT primary literature.
 For example, the journal Science, the most respected journal in science, often includes many news reports, etc. that are not primary literature, as well as substantial primary literature, in the same issue.